takaT-toho/intelligent-knowledge-distiller/README.md

     ```bash
     npm install
     ```
-3. Create a `.env.local` file in the root directory by copying `.env.example` (if it exists) or creating it from scratch.
-Then, set your API keys as needed.
+3. Create a `.env.local` file in the root directory and set your API keys.
     ```
-    # Required if using Gemini
+    # Required for Gemini
     GEMINI_API_KEY="YOUR_GEMINI_API_KEY"

-    # Used for OpenAI if not set in the UI
+    # Required for OpenAI if not set in the UI
     OPENAI_API_KEY="YOUR_OPENAI_API_KEY"
     ```
-    **Note**: The OpenAI API key can also be entered directly in the settings UI.
-The key provided in the UI will override the one in the `.env.local` file.
+    **Note**: The OpenAI API key can also be entered directly in the UI settings, which will override the `.env.local` file.
 4. Run the development server:
     ```bash
     npm run dev
     ```
+    This command starts the Vite development server (providing hot-reloading) and the Node.js server for API proxying concurrently.
-5. Open your browser and navigate to the local URL provided (usually `http://localhost:5173`).
+5. Open `http://localhost:5173` in your browser.

+## Deployment to Cloud Run

+See `docs/DEPLOY_TO_GCR.md` for details.